GM hits reverse on Trump effort to bar California emissions rules

 Barra said she believes “the ambitious electrification goals of the president-elect, California, and General Motors are aligned, to address climate change by drastically reducing automobile emissions.”

-The White House declined to comment.
-Environmental Protection Agency spokesman James Hewitt said of GM’s announcement “it’s always interesting to see the changing positions of U.S. corporations.”
+The White House and Justice Department declined to comment.
+Environmental Protection Agency spokesman James Hewitt said of GM’s announcement, “it’s always interesting to see the changing positions of U.S. corporations.”

 California and 22 other states and environmental groups challenged the Trump administration’s determination that federal law bars California from setting stiff tailpipe emission standards and zero-emission vehicle mandates.

-Barra was among corporate and labor leaders that met virtually last week with Biden.
+Barra was among corporate and labor leaders who met virtually last week with Biden.

 Speaking on Monday, Barra said she was “confident that the Biden Administration, California, and the U.S. auto industry, which supports 10.3 million jobs, can collaboratively find the pathway that will deliver an all-electric future.”